veekenne/critical-baking-compendium/index.md

 # Howdy Stranger #
 Hi!
 I'm Vee Kennedy (they/them/theirs) and I'm a Visiting Instructor in the Department of Rhetoric and Writing at the University of Central Florida.
 I'm also a student in the [Texts and Technology PhD Program](https://cah.ucf.edu/textstech/){:target="_blank"} at UCF.

-Here's a very brief list of examples of creations I'm most proud of from Critical Making<br><br>
+Here's a very brief list of examples of creations I'm most proud of from Critical Making, and an ugly first draft of what I hope I get to continue to flesh out next week in that optional extra making.

+<br><br>
 [Selfie Cake](/selfiecake.jpeg)<br>
 [Comic](/comic.jpg)<br>
 [GoogleEarth Map of PokeRegions](https://earth.google.com/web/@0,-0.217,0a,22251752.77375655d,35y,0h,0t,0r)<br>